How to Write Your Personal Branding Statement

 Take a minute to think about what career or business attributes people would recognize you for.
 Get started by making a list of those qualities, naming up to five if you can.
 What makes you stand out from your competition?
 If you're running into trouble coming up with five, take a moment to reflect on what value would you provide, what problems you're fully capable of solving for others.
 Think a bit about your unique selling proposition and who your target audience is.
-What industry is most in need of your services?
+What industry is the most in need of your services?

 Still stuck?
 Don't be afraid to ask close friends or co-workers.